Iced Caramel Macchiato (Starbucks-Style at Home)

 Ice does two things:

-• Keeps the drink cold without watering it down too fast
+• Keeps the drink cold and does not water it down excessively

 More ice = better macchiato structure.